 With the mixer still on medium speed, gradually add the cream in a thin, slow stream until it's all incorporated.
 This should take 1 to 2 minutes.
 Stop the mixer and scrape down the bowl.
 Continue beating with the mixer on medium-high speed for another 30 to 60 seconds, until the mixture holds firm, not-quite-stiff peaks.

-6 Mix the whipped cream and the zabaglione: Fold 1/3 of the whipped cream into the zabaglione to lighten it, then fold in the remaining whipped cream.
+Fold 1/3 of the whipped mascarpone-cream mixture into the zabaglione to lighten it, then fold in the remaining 2/3.